vitessio/website/content/en/docs/user-guides/server-configuration.md

 ### Specifying Additional Configuration

-The automatically-included configuration does not configure some of the important configuration variables such as `innodb_buffer_pool_size` or `innodb_log_file_size`, since the best value will depend on your system resources.
+The goal of the automatically-included configuration is to configure only the required `mysqld` settings for Vitess to operate correctly.
+It does not configure settings such as `innodb_buffer_pool_size` or `innodb_log_file_size`, which will depend on your available system resources.

 To include a custom `my.cnf` file as part of the initialization of tablets, set the `$EXTRA_MY_CNF` environment variable to a list of colon-separated files.
 Each file must be an absolute path.

-In Kubernetes, you can use a ConfigMap to overwrite the entire $VTROOT/config/mycnf directory with your custom versions, rather than baking them into a custom container image.
+In Kubernetes, you can use a ConfigMap to overwrite the entire `$VTROOT/config/mycnf` directory with your custom versions, rather than baking them into a custom container image.

 ### Unsupported Configuration Changes